13 Other Dimensions

-13 Other Dimensions was released by The Giraffes through the Seattle label My Own Planet, on CD and vinyl in 1998.
+13 Other Dimensions is an album by the American band the Giraffes.
+It was released through the Seattle label My Own Planet, on CD and vinyl in 1998.
 It is essentially a solo effort by Chris Ballew (ex-Presidents of the United States of America), recorded in Ballew's basement.
 The album was published as being a work by a fictional band composed of Ballew's childhood stuffed animals.
 Ballew's name appears nowhere on the album.